chaos-mesh/website/docs/chaos_experiments/network_chaos.md

 In the above example, the network latency is 90ms ± 90ms with 25% correlation.

-For a better understaning of Jitter, Latency and Network Delay, you can read [this article](https://www.speedcheck.org/wiki/jitter/).
+For a better understanding of Jitter, Latency and Network Delay, you can read [this article](https://www.speedcheck.org/wiki/jitter/).

 ### Network Duplicate

 A Network Duplicate action causes packet duplication.
-To add a Network Duplicate action, locate and edit the corresponding template in [/examples](https://github.com/chaos-mesh/chaos-mesh/blob/master/examples/network-duplicate-example.yaml).
+To add a Network Duplicate action, locate and edit the corresponding template in [`/examples`](https://github.com/chaos-mesh/chaos-mesh/blob/master/examples/network-duplicate-example.yaml).

 In this case, two attributes are required - correlation and duplicate.